xtimbeau/bleak/README.md

 This depot is made to share data, ideas and analysis between the (small) community working on bleak.
 Feel free to contact [Anissa](mailto:anissa.saumtally@sciencespo.fr) or [Xavier](mailto:xavier.timbeau@sciencespo.fr).

+## How to contribute

+For now, the project is opne to students from EoE AoC 2026 class, doing there final assignment on Environmental Policy Evalutation.
+Please contact [Anissa](mailto:anissa.saumtally@sciencespo.fr) or [Xavier](mailto:xavier.timbeau@sciencespo.fr) to be included in the github.
+You should then create a directory for uploading your material and use the main branch.